MarcHamacek/cv-mock-up/README.md

-# Project2 - Curriculum Vitae
+# Project 2 - Curriculum Vitae

 Creation of a CV, integrating a mock-up design.